AdoptOpenJDK/openjdk-virtual-images/README.md

 ============
 - Installed VirtualBox (https://www.virtualbox.org/) - The build was done with version 4.2.8
 - Installed Vagrant (http://docs.vagrantup.com/v2/installation/index.html)
-- These instructions expect a 64-bit CPU and 64-bit OS
+- <b>These instructions expect a 64-bit CPU and 64-bit OS for a successful build.</b>

 Usage
 =====